shivaneshwaran/JUPI-LEARN/README.md

 As the founder of this free learning platform, I am proud to announce that AI training is underway.
 My team, led by S. Shivaneshwaran, is handling the server and backend development, while the AI training process is progressing steadily.

 **IF THE SITE IS UNREACHABLE**
-#THE CODE WORKS FINE IN FLASK APP
+*THE CODE WORKS FINE IN FLASK APP*
-#STEP OME - 1 : CLONE THE REPO
+*STEP 1 : CLONE THE REPO*
-#STEP TWO - 2 : ADD YOUR API KEY IN THE AI SECTION
+*STEP 2 : ADD YOUR API KEY IN THE AI SECTION*
-#STEP THREE -3 :ADD THE ENV FILE USERNAMES AND PASSWORD
-#STEP FOUR -4 :USE THIS COMMAND TO START "python3.10 app.py" (homepage) & "python3.10 ai.py" for AI page
+*STEP 3 :ADD THE ENV FILE USERNAMES AND PASSWORD* *STEP 4 :USE THIS COMMAND TO START "python3.10 app.py" (homepage) & "python3.10 ai.py" for AI page*

 we removed the api keys and .env files for safety reasons kindly add yours or contact me at shivaneshwaran4@gmail.com